 Grand Canyon University is committed to providing an academic environment free from gender-based discrimination and/or harassment.
-This includes sexual harassment, sexual misconduct, sexual assault, intimate partner violence and stalking.
-GCU's Gender-Based and Sexual Misconduct Policy applies to all university programs and activities, as well as all members of the Grand Canyon University community, including campus guests.
+This includes sexual harassment, sexual misconduct, sexual assault, domestic/dating violence and stalking.
+GCU's Title IX and Non-Discrimination Policy applies to all university programs and activities, as well as all members of the GCU community, including campus guests.